The Hamiltonian formulation of General Relativity: myths and reality: Analysis of Dirac derivation

-To summarize, the reality of Dirac's formulation, that is based on modifications of the initial Lagrangian, which do not affect the equations of motion, is as follows: notwithstanding Dirac's references to space-like surfaces, all of his calculations were performed without use of any such surfaces.
-Consequently, Hawking's statement about the contradiction of the Hamiltonian formulation, based on splitting space-time into three spatial dimensions and one time dimension, is not applicable to Dirac's Hamiltonian formulation of GR, which does preserve the spirit of GR.
+To summarize, the \textit{reality} of Dirac's formulation, that is based on a modification of the initial Lagrangian which does not affect the equations of motion, is as follows: notwithstanding Dirac's references to space-like surfaces, all of his calculations were performed without use of any such surfaces.
+Consequently, Hawking's statement \cite{Hawking} about the contradiction of the Hamiltonian formulation, based on splitting space-time into three spatial dimensions and one time dimension, is not applicable to Dirac's Hamiltonian formulation of GR, which does preserve the spirit of GR.
 Our own criticism of Dirac's formulation in \cite{KKAnn} was not correct as we based it only on the `interpretational' aspects of his work.
 This \textit{faux pas} is also an illustration of how interpretations or some geometrical (or any other) reasonings can be dangerous if the \textquotedblleft rule of procedure\textquotedblright\ referred by Lagrange is neglected.

-Dirac's simplifying assumption, $g_{0k}=0$ and (\ref{eqn010}), for constructing zeroth order in momenta contributions to the secondary constraints is not correct with respect to the individual parts given in (\ref{eqn10}, \ref{eqn31}); but remarkably when these parts are combined together in (\ref{eqn20}), they are equivalent to his final expression.
-His secondary constraints do not follow directly from the time development of the primary constraints but rather they are particular combinations of the true secondary constraints $\chi^{0\sigma}$.
-His secondary constraints cannot be directly used to find gauge transformations (Dirac did not consider himself this question).
-In the next Section we will show that the generator built from the true constraints gives the four-dimensional diffeomorphism\ (\ref{eqn00}), and we can say that the true constraints of the Dirac formulation and their algebra \textit{is} \textquotedblleft the algebra of four diffeomorphisms\textquotedblright\ \cite{Pulin}.
+Dirac's simplifying assumption, $g_{0k}=0$ and (\ref{eqn010}), for constructing zeroth order in momenta contributions to the secondary constraints is not correct with respect to the individual parts given in (\ref{eqn10}), (\ref{eqn31}); but remarkably when these parts are combined together in (\ref{eqn20}), they are equivalent to his final expression.
+His secondary constraints do not follow directly from the time development of the primary constraints but rather they are particular combinations of the \textquotedblleft covariant\textquotedblright\ secondary constraints $\chi^{0\sigma}$ which are the result of direct calculation of PBs of primary constraints with the canonical Hamiltonian.
+His secondary constraints cannot be directly used to find gauge transformations (Dirac himself did not consider this question).
+In the next Section we will show that the generator built from the \textquotedblleft covariant\textquotedblright\ constraints gives the four-dimensional diffeomorphism\ (\ref{eqn00}), and we can say that the \textquotedblleft covariant\textquotedblright\ constraints of the Dirac formulation and their algebra \textit{is} \textquotedblleft the algebra of four diffeomorphisms\textquotedblright\ \cite{Pulin}.

-\section{The Gauge Generator and transformation of the metric tensor}
+\section{The gauge generator and transformation of the metric tensor}